wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

-   record starting that there are no records (alphabetically) between apple and elephant.
+   stating that there are no records (alphabetically) between apple and elephant, or an NSEC3 record stating there is nothing between two hashed names.
 The resolver then knows that cat.example.com does not exist; however, it does not use the fact that the proof covers a range (apple to elephant) to suppress queries for other labels that fall within this range.
 This means that if the validating resolver gets a query for ball.example.com (or dog.example.com) it will once again go off and query the example.com servers for these names.

    Apart from wasting bandwidth, this also wastes resources on the recursive server (it needs to keep state for outstanding queries),